PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - **Qui tam** a provision of the False Claims Act that allows a private citizen to file a suit in the name of the U.S. government chargin fraud by government contractors and other entities who recieve or use government funds.
 - The **Right to Financial Privacy Act** protects records of financial institution customers from unauthorized scrutiny by the federal government.
 - A **social audit** is when an organization reviews how well its meeting its ethical and social responsability goals and communicates its new goal for the upcoming year.
+- An **SSEA No.16 audit report** is an auditing standard issued by the Auditing Standards Board of the American Institue of Certified Public Accountants(AICPA).
+It demonstrates that an outsourcing firm has effective internal controls in accordance with Sarbanes-Oxley Act of 2002.
+- A **Strategic Lawsuit Against Public Participation(SLAPP)** is a lawsuit filed by corporations, government officials, and others against citizens and community groups who oppose them on matters of concern.
+The lawsuit is typically without merit and is used to intimidate critics out of fear of the cost and effort associated with a major legal battle.
+- **Strict liability** is a situation in which the defendant is held responsible for injuring anothe rperson, regardless of negligence or intent.
+- A **system safety engineer** is someone who is responsible for ensuring that a system operates in a safe and reliable manner while meeting its user's needs.
+- **System testing** is testing done after successfull intergarion testing where the various subsystems are combined to test the entire system as a complete entity.
+- A **Transport Layer Security(TLS)** is a communications protocol or system of rules that ensures privacy between communicating applications and their users on the Internet.
+- **U.S Computer Emergency Readiness Team(US-CERT)** was established in 2003 to protect the nation's internet infrastructure against cyberattackes, it serves as a clearinghouse for information on new viruses, worms, and other computer security topics.
+- **User Acceptance Testing** is done independently by trained end users to ensure the system operates as expected.
+- **Vehicle Event Data Recorder(EDR)** is a device that records vehicle and occupant data for a few seconds before, during and after any behicle crash taht is severe enough to deploy the vehicle's air bags.
+- A **vice** is a habit of unacceptable behavior.
+-

+Master Arenas video paused at 1:34:00